Canon 100D vs M6

 It is notable that the M6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

-Both the 100D and the M6 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the M6 have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the M6 was followed by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon M6 Manual.
+Further information on the features and operation of the 100D and M6 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon M6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Canon M6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 100D: